Helping with additional costs

 We don't charge first time buyers this fee on some mortgages.

 |£0 - £1,999|

-Most of our mortgages offer a free standard valuation up to £2.5 million.
+Most of our mortgages offer a free standard valuation.

 |£150 - £1,500|

-Use the SDLT calculator to work out an estimate (for Wales and Scotland this may be different).
+A SDLT calculator can help you work out an estimate.
+In Wales and Scotland, this may be different.